opeleg24/NBA-Web-Site-Client/README.md

 •	Current Team Roster.

-•	Current team pay roll.
+•	Current Team Payroll.

-•	Players individual stats.
+•	Players Individual Stats.

-The web site itself was written in php.
+The project was written in php.

-The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySql data base.
+The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySQL database.

 The web client platform was build with HTML5, CSS3, JavaScript and Angular.js.